nestjs/nest/packages/core/Readme.md

 ## Support

 Nest is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
+It can grow thanks to the sponsors and support from the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

 #### Principal Sponsors
 <table style="text-align:center;"><tr>